OULibraries/msys2-setup/02-ssh.md

 Follow GitHub's [instructions for adding an ssh key](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/#platform-windows) to your account, and [testing your ssh connection](https://help.github.com/articles/testing-your-ssh-connection/) with GitHub.

+## Send your public key to Ops

+You'll need to send your publc key to someone who can add you in to the system.
+That probably means emailing `id_rsa.pub` to Jason.

 ## Install the OU Libraries standard ssh config